 Once you have Singularity installed, you should inspect the output of the

 --help option as follows:

 $ singularity --help USAGE: singularity [global options...] <command> [command options...] ...
-GLOBAL OPTIONS: -d --debug Print debugging information -h --help Display usage summary -q --quiet Only print errors --version Show application version -v --verbose Increase verbosity +1 -x --sh-debug Print shell wrapper debugging information GENERAL COMMANDS: help Show additional help for a command CONTAINER USAGE COMMANDS: exec Execute a command within container run Launch a runscript within container shell Run a Bourne shell within container test Execute any test code defined within container CONTAINER USAGE OPTIONS: -H --home Specify $HOME to mount CONTAINER MANAGEMENT COMMANDS (requires root): bootstrap Bootstrap a new Singularity image from scratch copy Copy files from your host into the container create Create a new container image expand Grow the container image export Export the contents of a container via a tar pipe import Import/add container contents via a tar pipe mount Mount a Singularity container image CONTAINER REGISTRY COMMANDS: pull pull a Singularity Hub container to $PWD For any additional help or support visit the Singularity website: http://singularity.lbl.gov/
+GLOBAL OPTIONS: -d --debug Print debugging information -h --help Display usage summary -q --quiet Only print errors --version Show application version -v --verbose Increase verbosity +1 -x --sh-debug Print shell wrapper debugging information GENERAL COMMANDS: help Show additional help for a command selftest Run some self tests to make sure Singularity is installed and operating properly CONTAINER USAGE COMMANDS: exec Execute a command within container run Launch a runscript within container shell Run a Bourne shell within container test Execute any test code defined within container CONTAINER USAGE OPTIONS: see singularity help <command> CONTAINER MANAGEMENT COMMANDS (requires root): bootstrap Bootstrap a new Singularity image from scratch copy Copy files from your host into the container create Create a new container image expand Grow the container image export Export the contents of a container via a tar pipe import Import/add container contents via a tar pipe mount Mount a Singularity container image CONTAINER REGISTRY COMMANDS: pull pull a Singularity Hub container to $PWD For any additional help or support visit the Singularity website: http://singularity.lbl.gov/

-Specifically notice the first line marked “USAGE”.
-Here you will see the basic Singularity command usage, and notice the placement of the options.
-Option placement is very important in Singularity to ensure that the right options are being parsed at the right time.
-As you will see later in the guide, if you were to run a command inside the container called
+USAGE: and the placement of the options.
+Option placement is very important in Singularity.
+It ensures that the right options are being parsed at the right time.
+For instance, if you were to run a command inside the container called

 foo -v, then Singularity must be aware that the option